csheader/fast-api-oidc/README.md

 - `get_oidc_urls(domains_or_configs: List[dict] | dict, provider_name: str)`: Constructs OIDC discovery URLs for both built-in and custom providers.
 - `register_custom_provider(name: str, url_template: str, required_fields: List[str])`: Registers a custom OIDC provider.

-### Protocols
+### Interfaces / Protocols

+Given that we, as software engineers, need flexibility we provide a way to provide your own logger and caching mechanism.
+These act like interfaces in other code, but we use them for DuckTyping in Python.
+These types define the contract that we expect for the logger and the token cache.

 - `LoggerProtocol`: Provides the contract for the required methods on a Logger that is passed to the middleware.
-By default all messages are written to the debug level.
+By default all messages are written to the debug level so your log_level will need to be set to "DEBUG" to see them for your provided logger type.
 - `CacheProtocol`: Provides the contract for the required methods on a TokenCache object that is passed to the middleware.
 By default a cachetools TTLCache is used for caching tokens for this package.

 ### Supported OIDC Providers

 The following OIDC providers are currently supported by default by this library, if it is not listed below please open an issue or create a PR to add it.
+If the provider is widely used then we will add it to the default list.
+You can always use the Generic provider or create your own [CUSTOMPROVIDER](#registering-custom-oidc-providers) in the interim if the provider does not currently exist within the supported OIDC provider list.

 Note that only OIDC providers will be supported by this library:

 | Provider Type         | ENUM Value | URL Template                                                                                          | Required Inputs                |
 | --------------------- | ----- |----------------------------------------------------------------------------------------------------- | ------------------------------ |